October 16, 2007

 Professor of Arabic and Islamic Studies, University of Michigan

-John L. Esposito is a University Professor, Professor of Religion and International Affairs, Professor of Islamic Studies, and the Founding Director of the Prince Alwaleed bin Talal Center for Muslim-Christian Understanding at Georgetown University.
-He served as President of the Middle East Studies Association of North America and the American Council for the Study of Islamic Societies; he is currently a member of the High Level Group of the UN Alliance of Civilizations, a body of twenty international leaders drawn from politics, academia, civil society, international finance, and media that guides the Alliance's work.
-He has written over thirty books, including Islam: The Straight Path (2004), Unholy War: Terror in the Name of Islam (2002), and The Islamic Threat: Myth or Reality?
-(1999).
+John L. Esposito is a University Professor, Professor of Religion and International Affairs, Professor of Islamic Studies, and the founding director of the Prince Alwaleed bin Talal Center for Muslim-Christian Understanding at Georgetown University.
+He served as president of the Middle East Studies Association of North America and the American Council for the Study of Islamic Societies; he is currently a member of the High Level Group of the U.N.
+Alliance of Civilizations, a body of twenty international leaders that guides the Alliance's work.
+He has written over thirty books, including Islamophobia: The Challenges of Pluralism in the 21st Century (2011, with Ibrahim Kalin), Who Speaks for Islam?
+(2007, with Dalia Mogahed), Islam: The Straight Path (2004), and Unholy War: Terror in the Name of Islam (2002).
 Esposito received the American Academy of Religion’s 2005 Martin E. Marty Award for the Public Understanding of Religion.

 Osman Bakar is Deputy CEO of the International Institute of Advanced Islamic Studies–Malaysia and holds fellowships at the Center for Civilisational Dialogue in the University of Malaya and Doshisha University in Japan.
 A Professor Emeritus of...

-Thomas Banchoff is director of the Berkley Center for Religion, Peace, and World Affairs, and professor in the Government Department and the School of Foreign Service, Georgetown University.
-His research centers on religious and ethical issues in...
+Thomas Banchoff is Vice President for Global Engagement at Georgetown University.
+He also serves as founding director of the Berkley Center for Religion, Peace, and World Affairs, and as Professor in the Department of Government and the School of...

 Marc Gopin is the James H. Laue Professor of Religion, Diplomacy and Conflict Resolution and directs the Center on Religion, Diplomacy and Conflict Resolution at George Mason University’s Institute for Conflict Analysis and Resolution.
 He has...

-Datuk Seri Anwar Ibrahim was Deputy Prime Minister of Malaysia from 1993-1998 and served as Malaysia's Minister of Finance from 1991-1998.
+Datuk Seri Anwar Ibrahim was deputy prime minister of Malaysia from 1993 to 1998 and served as Malaysia's minister of finance from 1991 to 1998.
 He is a well-known advocate for democracy and international dialogue.
-He was internationally recognized for...
+He was internationally...